lerina/lerina.github.io/index.md

 <section class="sponsors-wrapper clearfix">
 <main class="content-area">

-One can safely say that `Software Development` happens way before any line of code is hatched.
+`Software Development` happens way before any line of code is hatched.
 Whether one is a software engineer, a web developer or an old school hacker the core principles remains the same;

 - Clarity and Understanding through openness and adventure.